johnjackoleary/cfi-commonplace-book/Filed/Van West 2018.md

 ***Link***      :: [Van West 2018]()
-***Description***      :: Clarification that, though holding at clearance limit is draining for a pilot in lost comms, [[transponder]] alone is not a substitute for two-radio radio
+***Description***      :: Clarification that, though holding at clearance limit is draining for a pilot in lost comms, [[Transponder]] alone is not a substitute for two-radio radio
 ***Author*** :: [[FAA Office of the Chief Counsel]]

 #### Key Quotes